-Gastric cancer is a growth of abnormal cells in the stomach that can spread to other organs such as the oesophagus and small intestine.
-It is a malignant tumour whose origin can be genetic, by infection with the bacterium helicobacter pylori, from different components in the diet or environmental factors.
-Gastric cancer is difficult to detect in its early stages and sometimes there are no symptoms.
-In general, when the symptoms occur, the tumour is usually well advanced.
-The most common symptoms are heaviness after meals, heartburn, abdominal pain, nausea, vomiting, loss of appetite and weight, difficulty swallowing or bleeding, among others.
-The most common treatment is the removal of part or all of the stomach, and when necessary, other organs or lymph nodes draining the stomach.
-Other treatment options include radiation and chemotherapy.
+Gastric cancer is a growth of abnormal and malignant (cancerous) cells in the stomach.
+Gastric cancer is difficult to detect in its early stages and sometimes, there are no symptoms.
+In general, when the symptoms occur, the tumour can be well advanced.
+The most common symptoms are heaviness after meals, heartburn, abdominal pain, nausea, vomiting, loss of appetite and weight, difficulty swallowing or bleeding, among others

 Gastric cancer surgery is part of stomach cancer treatment.
 The most common treatment is the removal of part or all of the stomach, and when necessary, other organs or lymph nodes that have been affected.
 Gastric surgery is not always the definitive solution to cure the disease, but it can also be used to reduce the symptoms and damage it causes in the body.

 Other treatment options include radiotherapy and chemotherapy.
 A multidisciplinary team is required and this can involve oncologists, radiation oncologists, pathologists, radiologists, surgeons and gastroenterologists.

 What does it consist of?

 This surgery consists of removing the cancer, the nearby lymph nodes and part of the stomach – the amount of tissue removed depends on the severity of the disease.
 The stage of the condition at the time of diagnosis and the position of the cancer is key to determining the most effective surgery.